 As a business owner, the not so distant past meant watching over the flock and tangibly relating to customers.
 A systematic order of establishing and maintaining customer relationships was established, and with experience, easy to command.
 Times have changed – maybe not so much changed but progressed.
 In the last decade or so the tools to use have not only improved, but the language spoken has completely been replaced.
 As an agency, untangling the social media approach for our fellow small business clientele has been a kicking, screaming, hand holding, break-up, make-up experience.
+The examples taken from https://serpninja.io/social-signals/ helped delineating the concept of social media to an extent.
 The result is either lukewarm acceptance or complete denial of any existence of social media whatsoever.
 Three comforting mantras have helped our clients find at least a validation of the social media zen: acknowledgement, practicality and bravery in the new world.

 Acknowledgement, or, crossing the bridge… at least getting to the bridge… okay, recognizing that there is a bridge.
 Social media is here, everywhere and from the immediate eye roll your client doles out upon hearing those two foreign, beguiling words, it is not welcome.
 To you, it seems like an uphill battle.
 To them it is simply unfamiliar territory.
 It is a language spoken by their kids, employees and jackasses.
 You are the jackass.
 Accept it.
 Once you do, you can carry them straight to the bridge.
 Knowing that social media is not a hand it over, ‘here is how it works kind of thing’, but that it is a ‘work in progress, living breathing thing’ eases much pain.
 By revealing this to your client and that you too are still learning has just opened a door and welcomed them in to learn the language.
 Now we’re talking.